Jtmonument/spring-pet-clinic/README.md

-# Spring Framework 5
+# Spring 5 Web App
 This is a repository for learning and practicing with the Java Spring Framework

-See other branches for projects I have done

 ## Project Configurations
 - Maven Project